 Posts on this site may contain affiliate links that allow me to earn a small commission from your purchases (at no extra cost to you!)

-In 2022, August’s Full Moon is called the Sturgeon Moon.
-It takes place on August 11th and peaks at 9:36 P.M Eastern Standard Time.
+August’s Blue Moon takes place on August 30th and peaks at 9:36 P.M Eastern Standard Time.

 What is a Sturgeon Moon?